 School of Medicine

 Greetings from Winston-Salem!
-My name is Erik Linn and I am a second year family medicine resident.
-I was born and raised in Chubbuck, Idaho and completed my bachelor’s degree in biology from Boise State University (go Broncos!).
+My name is Erik and I am a third year resident at Wake.
+I was born and raised in Idaho and completed my bachelor’s degree at Boise State University (go Broncos!).
 I attended medical school at the University of Utah School of Medicine in Salt Lake City, which is also where I met my beautiful wife Amy.
-We are happily settled in North Carolina and have found Winston to be a wonderful place to live with numerous social and recreational opportunities.
+We are happily settled in North Carolina and have found Winston-Salem to be a wonderful place to live with numerous social and recreational opportunities throughout the year.

-My wife and I couldn’t have been more excited to find out that I would be completing my residency training at Wake Forest.
-The faculty, staff, and residents that make up this program were the factors that made Wake distinct from every other program I interviewed at.
+The first two years of residency here has been a great experience.
+The faculty, staff, and residents that make up this program were the factors that made Wake distinct from every other program.
 A sense of community combined with an attitude of excellence not only meets the personal and professional goals of each resident, but also produces physicians equipped to provide compassionate, evidence-based care for all patients.
-Additionally, this program offers broad spectrum training in a diverse patient population and opportunities to tailor your education towards specific interests (sports medicine, geriatrics, obstetrics, etc.).
+Additionally, this program offers broad-spectrum training to a diverse patient population and opportunities to tailor your education towards specific interests (sports medicine, geriatrics, obstetrics, etc.).

 Samantha Miller, M.D.